danielegiulianini/qu-bft/README.md

 -	Scala 2.13.8
 -	Java 11
 -	Sbt 1.6.2
--	Git (optional)
+-	Git

 At the moment, the library is not available on a public remote repository.
 So, the steps below show how to public it locally.

-1. clone the repo in the desired folder:
+1. clone the repo into the desired folder:
 ```bash
 git clone https://gitlab.com/pika-lab/courses/ds/projects/ds-project-giulianini-ay1920
 ```
-1. move inside the downloaded directory:
+1. move inside the downloaded folder:
 ```bash
     cd ds-project-giulianini-ay1920
 ```